Phoenix Police Brutality Lawyer

-One common claim of excessive force, concerns the use of police dogs.
+One common claim of excessive force concerns the use of police dogs.
 Police dogs are treated the same as humans in the eyes of the law.
-If a police dog is ordered to attack a defenseless suspect the person giving the order is violating the constitutional rights of the suspect.
-This violation can result in a federal lawsuit in order to secure the person’s rights.
+If a police dog is ordered to attack a defenseless suspect, the person giving the order is violating the constitutional rights of the suspect.
+This violation can result in a federal lawsuit to secure the person’s rights.
 An experienced Arizona police brutality lawyer has the experience to review the medical records and the injuries and present the evidence in a manner that can be used at trial.
-If you or a loved one was the victim of an illegal police dog attack and suffered injuries as a result of this trauma reach out to Gamesq, PLC to have a no obligation free consultation.
-Call 623-233-4416 or email email@example.com.
+If you or a loved one was the victim of an illegal police dog attack and suffered injuries as a result of this trauma, reach out to Gamesq, PLC to have a no-obligation free consultation.
+Call 623-233-4416 or email firstname.lastname@example.org.

 The Unnecessary Or Unusual Use Of A Taser.

-Tasers were largely welcomed less-than-lethal alternative to a firearm that police officers could use to subdue suspects in the field.
-However as more data came out we started to see more people being injured by Tasers.
-When Phoenix law enforcement attempt to tase someone who is already in custody that officer has committed excessive force.
-This type of misconduct can cause serious damages.
-Here are some examples of damages they can cause: heart attacks, pain, temporary lost bowl function.
+Tasers were largely welcomed as less-than-lethal alternatives to firearms that police officers could use to subdue suspects in the field.
+However, as more data came out, we started to see more people being injured by Tasers.
+When Phoenix law enforcement attempts to tase someone who is already in custody, that officer has committed excessive force.
+This type of misconduct can cause serious damage.
+Here are some examples of damages they can cause: heart attacks, pain, and temporary loss of bowel function.
 Our government has rules and laws that have to be enforced so we can protect all citizens.
-When we allow law enforcement to recklessly deploy weapons against us, we fail.
+When we allow law enforcement to deploy weapons against us recklessly, we fail.

 Unlawful Search Is A Violation Of Your Civil Rights

-A person’s civil rights can be violated by an unlawful search.
+An unlawful search can violate a person’s civil rights.
 Such searches can be violent.
-For instance an illegal body cavity search is a type of sexual assault.
+For instance, an illegal body cavity search is a type of sexual assault.
 A victim of this type of wrongful conduct needs a law firm that knows what is legal and what is misconduct.
 People have been injured from unwarranted searches in Phoenix, AZ.
-Injuries that can be caused from this type of injustice are physical injuries, like to the vagina or anus.
+Injuries that this type of injustice can cause are physical injuries, like to the vagina or anus.
 However, the humiliation and the emotional trauma that this personal invasion of privacy can cause is worthy of compensation.
-Sometimes the only way to obtain justice is by filing a federal lawsuit and calling out the police misconduct at trial.
+Sometimes, the only way to obtain justice is by filing a federal lawsuit and calling out the police misconduct at trial.

 Can You Sue The City For Police Brutality?

 The short answer is yes.
 There are procedures that you have to follow, such as giving the city notice of the claim you plan to file against them.
 Law enforcement in the city of Phoenix has lawyers that are paid to protect the police, no matter what law they have broken.
-No matter how bad the police misconduct is they usually have a government attorney standing right next to them ready to protect them from being held to account.
-Any time you sue the government you should expect a fight and you best believe that GAMESQ, PLC will fight, because it is our duty to stand up for the families who have been the victims of harm and cry for justice.
+No matter how bad the police misconduct is, they usually have a government attorney standing right next to them, ready to protect them from being held to account.
+Any time you sue the government, you should expect a fight, and you best believe that GAMESQ, PLC will fight because we must stand up for the families who have been the victims of harm and cry for justice.

 Your injury from an excessive force case may vary from others, but you have the right to sue.
-No matter how many lawyers the other side throws at your claims believe this law firm has your back.
-We know that we must stand together to make sure we all have civil rights.
+No matter how many lawyers the other side throws at your claims, I believe this law firm has your back.
+We know that we must stand together to ensure we all have civil rights.

 Why You Need A Phoenix Civil Rights Attorney

-As mentioned earlier a police officer is going to be able to contact attorneys to protect them and the department from your claims of police misconduct and for breaking Arizona law.
-You have heard of the “blue wall of silence” that is when other officers fail to call their superiors and report about what the witnessed another law enforcement doing.
-Their attorneys make sure they get to all potential witnesses and officers monitor the investigation.
-Some people ask how is it legal for one set of officers to investigate another set of officers misconduct from the same department?
-It is our belief, as society, that the truth and the law and the legal process should always overcome the biases of individuals.
-Yet, in Arizona law an attorney cannot be involved in a case if there is just the mere appearance of impropriety.
+As mentioned earlier, a police officer can contact attorneys to protect them and the department from claims of police misconduct and for breaking Arizona law.
+You have heard of the “blue wall of silence,” which is when other officers fail to call their superiors and report what they witnessed another law enforcement doing.
+Their attorneys ensure they get to all potential witnesses, and officers monitor the investigation.
+Some people ask how it is legal for one set of officers to investigate another set of officers’ misconduct from the same department.
+It is our belief, as a society, that the truth, the law, and the legal process should always overcome the biases of individuals.
+Yet, in Arizona law, an attorney cannot be involved in a case if there is just the mere appearance of impropriety.
 Why this does not exist for police officers when someone’s civil rights have been assaulted, I do not know.